STEllAR-GROUP/hpx/docs/sphinx/manual/launching_and_configuring_hpx_applications.rst

        taken from ``hpx.threadpools.parcel_pool_size``.
    * * ``hpx.parcel.tcp.max_connections``
-     * This property defines how many network connections between different localities are overall kept alive by each of :term:`locality`.
+     * This property defines how many network connections between different localities are overall kept alive by each :term:`locality`.
 The default is taken from ``hpx.parcel.max_connections``.
    * * ``hpx.parcel.tcp.max_connections_per_locality``
      * This property defines the maximum number of network connections that one :term:`locality` will open to another :term:`locality`.
 The default is taken from ``hpx.parcel.max_connections_per_locality``.
    * * ``hpx.parcel.tcp.max_message_size``
-     * This property defines the maximum allowed message size which will be transferrable through the :term:`parcel` layer.
+     * This property defines the maximum allowed message size that will be transferrable through the :term:`parcel` layer.
 The default is taken from ``hpx.parcel.max_message_size``.
    * * ``hpx.parcel.tcp.max_outbound_message_size``
-     * This property defines the maximum allowed outbound coalesced message size which will be transferrable through the :term:`parcel` layer.
+     * This property defines the maximum allowed outbound coalesced message size that will be transferrable through the :term:`parcel` layer.
 The default is taken from ``hpx.parcel.max_outbound_connections``.

 The following settings relate to the MPI parcelport.
 These settings take effect